codelingo/docs/docs/tutorials/getting-started.md

 <br/>

-### Windows
+#### Windows

 Put the binary in a folder listed in your %PATH%.
 If you don't have an appropriate folder set up, create a new one (ie C:\Lingo) and append it to PATH with a ; in between by going to Control Panel\System and Security\System -> Advanced system settings -> Environment Variables

 <br/>

-### Linux / Unix
+#### Linux / Unix

 Place the lingo binary on your $PATH.

 <br/>

-## Setup
+### Authentication

 1. Create a CodeLingo account: [http://codelingo.io/join](http://codelingo.io/join)

-2. Setup lingo with your user account:
+2. Generate the token at codelingo.io/lingo-token

+3. Run $ lingo setup and follow the steps prompted there

 ```bash
 $ lingo setup
 ```

-You will be prompted to enter a username and token.
-You can generate the token at codelingo.io/lingo-token.
-That's it.
-The lingo tool is now setup on your computer.
+4. Enter your username (you can see it in the top right corner of codelingo.io)

+5. Enter your token, pasting from your clipboard

+You should see a success message.
+The client is now authenticated to talk to the CodeLingo platform.

 ---